 With eToro, you have two ways to buy Ford shares: with CFDs or by buying the shares directly.
 When trading CFDs, you pay no commission and you can leverage your trade up to 5:1.
 CFD trading is most suitable for a short-term bet on the Ford share price.
 Alternatively, long-term investors can buy Ford stock outright.

-One of the reasons we think eToro is a great choice for both traders and investors is its social trading network.
+One of the reasons we think eToro is a popular choice for both traders and investors is its social trading network.
 On the app, you can connect with millions of other traders to get trade ideas, share your winning trades, and learn new trading strategies.
 The social network also enables you to monitor market sentiment for stocks like Ford, which can indicate whether the price will move up or down.

 eToro also has a robust trading platform to help you research stocks like Ford.
 You can access full-screen technical charts in the mobile app and overlay more than 100 technical indicators.
 The app also includes a news feed and economic calendar, plus research from professional analysts that points to where Ford shares could be headed a year from now.